alexisnotmyname/one-alex-app/README.md

 # One Alex app

-One Alex app mutli-module demo Android app built using modern development practices and architecture.
+One Alex app is a mutli-module demo Android app built using modern development practices and architecture.
 The app demonstrates clean architecture, Jetpack Compose, and efficient code design.

 ## Features